lesion/bootload/README.md

 }
 ```

-To be able to do this without pain, we should use remup.
+To be able to update the release of all users without pain, we should use remup.

 # Install / Configuration